pjungwir/postgres-temporal-talk/slides.md

   - Whether it's two timestamp columns or a single range column, no new syntax is needed.
 - `FOR PORTION OF` for UPDATE and DELETE.
 - This syntax requires separate start and end times, but it'd be nice to support ranges there too.
+- You can't SET the start & end times when doing an UPDATE FOR PORTION OF (which seems reasonable).